 Writing a Novel

 I’ve been writing a Romance Novel.
 Alice Goes Down Under for a couple of years.
-I’ve been using Scriverner to organize the chapters.
+I’ve been using Scrivener to organize the chapters.
 I’m at the end of the first revision.
 I’ve been sharing it chapter by chapter online with my Round Rock writers group in Texas, and my Write On writers group in Door … Continue reading Writing a Novel

 Seventh Trip to the USA – One each year except 2020